 Circular Plastics

-Streamlining the process from waste management to recycling ensures we can transform old waste into new products while retaining quality and strength.
-Innovation in regenerative materials science can pave the way to a Net Zero emissions economy while giving the ocean the opportunity to restore its natural balanced state.
+There are many challenges in recycling abandoned, lost and discarded fishing gear.
+Some of these challenges include waste management once gear has been collected, washing and decontamination of materials, and clear identification of mixed materials prior to recycling.
+Streamlining the process from waste management to recycling ensures we can transform old waste into new products, while retaining quality and strength.
+Innovation in advanced recycling processes can pave the way to a Net Zero emissions economy while giving the ocean the opportunity to restore its natural ecosystem.

 Let’s work together.